0xProject/0x-event-pipeline/README.md

 `SHOULD_SYNCHRONIZE` - Whether typeorm should synchronize with the database from `POSTGRES_URI`.

+`STAKING_POOLS_JSON_URL` - The source for the JSON mapping of staking pools to UUIDs (for grabbing metadata about pools).
+Defaults to the 0x staking pool registry Github repo.

+`STAKING_POOLS_METADATA_JSON_URL` - The source for the JSON mapping of UUIDs to metadata.
+Defaults to the 0x staking pool registry Github repo.

+`BASE_GITHUB_LOGO_URL` - The base URL for grabbing logos for staking pools.
+Defaults to the 0x staking pool registry Github repo.

 ## Database snapshots

-When running the app on a new database it can take a long time to find new events depending on the value of `START_BLOCK_OFFSET`.
+When running the app on a new database it can take a long time to find new events depending on how much time has passed since the contracts were deployed.
 There are options to dump and restore data from other sources using `pg_dump` ([Documentation](https://www.postgresql.org/docs/9.6/app-pgdump.html)) and `pg_restore` ([Documentation](https://www.postgresql.org/docs/9.2/app-pgrestore.html)).
 Some examples are outlined below.

 These examples will require `postgresql` to be installed.